 Fleetwood Mac When: 8 p.m.
 Friday Where: The Forum, 401 Channelside Drive, Tampa Tickets: $36.75, $76.75 and $146.75; (813) 301-2500 and http://www.ticketmaster.com

+Lindsay Buckingham and Stevie Nicks could go their own way.
+Neither singer-songwriter has to go back with Fleetwood Mac.
+Each has impressed as solo artists over recent years.
 Buckingham has released three solo albums over a five-year span and Nicks released "In Your Dreams" in 2011, one of her finest projects.
 She also recorded with Dave Grohl and the Sound City Players in 2012.
 "I really enjoyed making those solo albums," Buckingham said.
 "I had a lot to get out of my system."
 But Buckingham makes time for Fleetwood Mac, which will perform tonight at the Forum.